Kai-Qi/BiP-MFT/README.md

 Our BiP-MFT achieves subject-level classification accuracy of 0.90, specificity of 0.87, and sensitivity of 0.94.
-It surpasses the best results of nine comparative methods, with 0.10, 0.08, and 0.09 improvements in classification accuracy, specificity and sensitivity respectively.
+It surpasses the best results of nine comparative methods, with 0.10, 0.08, and 0.09 improvements in classification accuracy, specificity, and sensitivity, respectively.
 Our BPFM outperforms eight compared feature fusion strategies using Transformer and U-Net backbones on our dataset.
 Ablation studies on the dataset annotations and model components justify the effectiveness of our annotation method and the model rationality.

 ## 2. Architecture